sofia-lpz/csvflix/README.md

 # tecflix
-Streaming service type menu and options displayed in console using and manipulating csv files
+Streaming service type menu and options displayed in console using and manipulating csv files.
+Object oriented programming with c++ final project for first year computer science student